 Remotely Remove Access with Device Pinning

-With device pinning, you can easily control the devices that access your Box account.
+With device pinning, you can easily control the devices that access your Box platform.

 If security is breached or compromised, you can remove access to a specific device.
 Examples of this are when a smartphone is lost or when someone leaves your business.